maxhoesel-ansible/ansible-collection-smallstep/README.md

 ## Module Usage

-This collection contains several modules for mamaging your smallstep environment.
+This collection contains several modules for managing your smallstep environment.
 Most of them wrap around `step-cli` commands, so they usually support all the features of the respective command.

 If you'd like to know more about an individual module, you can view its documentation using `ansible-doc maxhoesel.smallstep.<step_module_name>`.